From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Methodology

-\paragraph{Enforcing locality in practice.} In \citet{lauLocalLearningCoefficient2024}, locality of $\hat{\lambda}(w_0)$ is enforced by using a Gaussian prior $\varphi(w) = \left( \gamma / \pi \right)^{d/2} \exp(-\gamma \|w - w_0 \|^2 )$ centred at $w_0$, where $\gamma > 0$ is a hyperparameter of the estimator.
+In \citet{lauLocalLearningCoefficient2024}, locality of $\hat{\lambda}(w_0)$ is enforced by using a Gaussian prior $\varphi(w) \propto e^{-\gamma \|w - w_0 \|^2/2 }$ centered at $w_0$, where $\gamma > 0$ is a hyperparameter of the estimator.
 We use the same prior in our experiments, acknowledging that this deviates from the theory above because it is not compactly supported.
 The way we use the prior in each sampling algorithm is made explicit in the pseudocode in \cref{sec:samplers}.